 United States Cultures (US)

-Students will learn empirical research methodology in the areas of community, environment and development.
-CED 404 Survey Research Methods (3) CED 404 teaches students practical approaches to empirical research in the areas of community, environment, and development (CED).
+CED 404 teaches students practical approaches to empirical research in the areas of community, environment, and development (CED).
 Through classroom work and the data lab, the course covers research tools commonly used by CED professionals at the local level, including secondary data analysis, surveys, focus groups, and participatory research.
 As importantly, students learn and practice the basic mindset required for developing and exploring research questions.
 Students discuss and practice appropriate methods for presenting research results, including writing for different genres.
 The course includes a weekly data lab for hands-on work.

 General land use planning laws and procedures.
 CED 409 Land Use Planning and Procedure (3) This course provides students with an understanding of the legal and procedural aspects of land use planning as found in the United States.
 The emphasis of the course is to explain the sources of land use planning authority, the processes by which it is applied and the potential conflicts that arise in the application of this authority.
 As a result of taking this course, students will be expected to learn and explain a) the objectives of land use planning systems and a comparative analysis of these systems; b) the bases on which land use planning law and procedure is applied across the U.S.; c) policies, strategies and principles that can be applied to land use planning decisions; d) several land use planning models currently applied in American jurisdictions, including the structure of each land use planning system; e) the procedural steps used to engage the land use planning system by property owners and government officials; f) typical conflicts that arise in creating, changing or enforcing land use planning measures; g) how land use planning conflict is resolved in various systems.Student performance will be measured in two midterm exams and a final exam.
 The instructor reserves the right to give additional exams to aid in measuring student knowledge and understanding of course material.
 Each test will primarily be short essays questions that ask for an explanation, discussion, comparison or application of specific concepts and principles.
 Case studies also will be used to present students with situations to hone their analytical, organizational and problem solving skills on specific problem situations.
 This will ask students to analyze a given set of facts, assess the issues raised by the facts from the perspectives of individuals who are described in the situation and form and present a response that addresses a specific question posed to the student.